lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 Each zone has 'watermarks' which determine reclaim behaviour (the kernel mechanisms for freeing up physical memory), all expressed in pages:

-* Minimum - If free pages is less than or equal to the minimum watermark + lowmem reserve (see below) then allocation in this zone is not permitted (and reclaim might be started).
+* Minimum - If free pages are less than or equal to the minimum watermark + lowmem reserve (see below) then allocation in this zone is not permitted (and memory reclaim might commence).

 * Low - When free pages reach this level then the `kswapd` process wakes up and performs indirect reclaim of pages.